 30 year-old Jes Foord became a heroine to many in South Africa when she established The Jes Foord Foundation (JFF) following her traumatic gang rape by four men.
 Jes’s story is both moving and inspirational.
 Her courage and strength of purpose in the face of a horrific crime has resulted in something truly good coming out of something very bad.

-On a hot Sunday afternoon in March 2008, Jes and her father Tim went to Shongweni Dam to walk their dogs at one of Kwa-Zulu Natal’s more peaceful beauty spots.
+On a hot Sunday afternoon in March 2008, Jes and her father Tim went to a small Dam in the Hillcrest area to walk their dogs at one of Kwa-Zulu Natal’s more peaceful beauty spots.
 They were surprised by a group of men who beat and tied Tim up before forcing him to watch the brutal gang rape of his daughter.

 From this point Jes decided to speak out rather than hide away in shame.
 She chose to transform her appallingly negative experience into a positive one by establishing The Jes Foord Foundation.
 “I formed the Foundation to help restore lives after rape by way of a number of initiatives and activities designed to change rape victims into rape survivors.
 I want to educate people and help them realise that there is life after rape.” says Jes.